HarperFast/harper-edge-ai-example/README.md

 - Multi-tenant isolation with per-tenant AI configurations
 - Cold storage integration for analytics and retraining

+**About Alpine Gear Co**: Alpine Gear Co is a fictional premium outdoor equipment retailer specializing in high-performance gear for hiking, mountaineering, rock climbing, and backcountry adventures.
+Founded in Boulder, Colorado in 2019, Alpine Gear Co has grown from a local gear shop to a multi-million dollar e-commerce platform serving outdoor enthusiasts across North America and Europe.
+The company curates products from top brands like Patagonia, Arc'teryx, and Black Diamond while developing their own line of technical gear tested by professional guides and athletes.
+Alpine Gear Co's customer base ranges from weekend hikers seeking reliable equipment to elite mountaineers requiring expedition-grade gear for extreme conditions.
+This fictional company serves as our consistent example throughout Harper documentation, curriculum, and developer resources, providing realistic e-commerce scenarios for demonstrating Harper's capabilities in personalization, inventory management, and customer analytics.

 ## 🏔️ The Use Case: Outdoor Gear Personalization

 We've built an intelligent proxy service for outdoor gear recommendations that showcases three key edge AI patterns: